NoMoreNameToUse/tum-cv-challenge-2025/README.md

 * Open run_cv_app.m in MATLAB.
 * Run the script.
 The GUI should launch shortly.

-The GUI should work on both windows and macos and is tested to work from version MATLAB R2024b upwards
+The GUI should work on both windows and macos and is tested to work from version MATLAB R2024b upwards and MATLAB Online

 ## GUI Feature Overview
 ![Dashboard Main GUI](docs/documentation/IMG/dashboardMainGUI.png)